-Electronic Lab Logs: Boost Compliance and Data Integrity
+Electronic Lab Logs: USD 613.5M Market, Compliance and Data Integrity

 You’re in the middle of a run.
 Gloves are on.
 One hand is holding a tube rack, the other is adjusting a timer, and something important just happened.
 The color shifted early.
 A precipitate formed when it shouldn’t have.
 The sample looked fine five minutes ago and now it doesn’t.
 You know you need to write it down immediately.